PureCycle Technologies Inc. (PCT) Reveals an Earnings Mystery

-PureCycle Technologies Inc. (NASDAQ:PCT) went down by -9.78% from its latest closing price compared to the recent 1-year high of $35.75.
-The company’s stock price has collected -11.28% of loss in the last five trading sessions.
+PureCycle Technologies Inc. (NASDAQ:PCT) went up by 3.66% from its latest closing price compared to the recent 1-year high of $35.75.
+The company’s stock price has collected -14.97% of loss in the last five trading sessions.
 Press Release reported on 07/12/21 that LAWSUITS FILED AGAINST PCT, RLX and RKT – Jakubowitz Law Pursues Shareholders Claims

 >> 7 Top Picks for the Post-Pandemic Economy <<